Viicos/jsonlogic/README.rst

 * `operators <https://jsonlogic.com/operations.html>`_ arguments can take any value.
 For instance, `comparison operators <https://jsonlogic.com/operations.html#---and->`_ are said to work with "numeric" values, however the `JavaScript playground <https://jsonlogic.com/play.html>`_ doesn't validate inputs.
+It is also convenient to allow such comparison operators for date and datetime objects as well.
 * Operators `accessing data <https://jsonlogic.com/operations.html#accessing-data>`_ use a dot-like notation, which is ambiguous when dealing with keys such as ``my.key``.
 * Operators such as `map <https://jsonlogic.com/operations.html#map-reduce-and-filter>`_ provides their own data scope, making it impossible to access higher-level data inside the operator expression.

-For these reasons, ``python-jsonlogic`` provides a way to typecheck your JSON Logic expressions at "compile" time, before applying input data on them.
+For these reasons, ``python-jsonlogic`` provides a way to typecheck your JSON Logic expressions at "compile" time, before applying input data to them.

 .. _`JsonLogic`: https://jsonlogic.com/